-BENEFICIARY SIGNATURE - The beneficiary must sign to distribute or transfer assets to a new or existing account.
-Please provide your signature in the space provide along with the date.
+SIGNATURE - Beneficiary must sign to distribute or transfer assets to a new or existing account.
+Please provide your signature in the space provided along with the date.
 Please read all information contained in this section before signing the form.
 Please provide a daytime phone number where you can be reached should we need additional information to process your request.